 The speed and power of the wave can be most impressive to see.
 Usually it dissipates on reaching the viaduct but sometimes it travels further inland to Sandside and the mouth of the River Bela.
 However, it is smaller and less predictable here.
 There have also been occasional sightings from the opposite shores near Grange-over-Sands.

 As with any natural phenomenon, sightings are not guaranteed and only occur under certain conditions, so search online if interested to find out when best to visit.
 Often this is in spring or autumn although online videos can be found from most months of the year.
-The website of the Arnside and Silverdale AONB provides a useful starting point for more information.
 Factors that can affect the wave’s passage include onshore winds, low pressure in the Irish Sea and high flows in the River Kent.

 The most popular viewpoint is the promenade in Arnside.
 Water levels rise quickly once the wave passes so it is important to keep off the sands and mudflats.
 The car park near the railway viaduct is prone to flooding and in extreme tides part of the road between Arnside and Milnthorpe floods too.
 The RNLI website has some excellent advice on water safety.